tomas-fryza/esp-micropython/manuals/HOWTO_Sphinx.md

       wifi
    ```

 4. Regenerate the documentation and reload the `index.html` page in web browser.
+This way you can add documentation to your other modules.

    ```shell
    # Linux, MacOS